Program Overview

 • Minimum grade point average of 3.0 for all undergraduate work or strong evidence of recent academic achievement.

-• Three professional letters of recommendation from persons familiar with your professional/academic activity and qualifications.
+• Three professional letters of recommendation from persons familiar with your professional/academic activity, interpersonal skills, and overall qualifications.

 Application Deadline